Is it Monday again? It’s time for me to address another question left by a commenter on my Q&A with J at HHH post:

 Help singles find a mate.
 I don’t believe everyone must get married or that being single is a lesser status.
 However, 1 Corinthians 7:9 says, “It is better to marry than to burn with passion.”
 And although marriage rates are declining in the U.S., the vast majority of people still want to be married at some point.
 Hey, the best thing the church ever did for my sex life is introduce me to my husband.
 But too many single Christians have few options.
 What can churches do?
 They can offer area-wide singles events.
 I’m not suggesting some Christian version of The Bachelor or The Dating Game.
 Such events shouldn’t be meat markets, but rather worship, fellowship, or Bible studies which allow singles to gather and get to know one another.
 Love can take it from there.

 Make marriage classes, retreats, and seminars routine.
 In addition to in-depth scriptural and theological studies, churches should teach on the practical application of God’s Word.
 Look for biblically-based marriage studies or find couples with knowledge to share.
-Here are a few series I have been through: Dynamic Marriage (Dr. Willard Harley); Love & Respect (Emerson Eggerichs); Love, Sex & Marriage (Joe Beam).
+Here are a few series I have been through: Marriage Helper (Dr. Willard Harley); Love & Respect (Emerson Eggerichs); Love, Sex & Marriage (Joe Beam).
 I am also a fan of The Five Love Languages by Gary Chapman (who has a study titled The Marriage You’ve Always Wanted) and just about anything Dr. Kevin Leman writes (he has a study titled Making the Most of Your Marriage).
 Several friends have also spoken well of Mark Gungor’s Laugh Your Way to a Better Marriage.

 Stop skipping the sex part!
 This is part B of the above suggestion.
 I was recently told by another blogger that churches often skip the sex lesson in a marriage series–perhaps because the topic is considered too sensitive.
 That tidbit of information had me V8-headsmacking the rest of the day.
 (Ouch.)
 God wants married couples to have growing marriages and great sex!
 Let’s support healthy marriages by helping couples do exactly that.